-During fall of the junior year, BIO Honors Program applications will be considered from BA or BS majors with a GPA of 3.6 or greater.
+During the fall semester of the junior year, BIO Honors Program applications will be considered from BA or BS majors with a GPA of 3.6 or greater.

 Accepted students will take a course during Spring of the junior year (Bio 487, Honors Research Methods, 2 credits) that is solely for our honors students.
 Earning a grade of B- or above in the course will allow students to continue in the honors program as seniors.